Complete Financial Questionnaire

 3. Postpone your application

-Usually only happens where you are awaiting screening for a certain illness.
+Usually, a postponement only happens when you await screening for a certain illness.

 4. Decline your application